felwal/felwal.github.io/content/projects/gamedev.md

 {{< callout-group >}}
     {{< callout title="Assignment" text="Demo for the course _DH2650 Computer Game Design_." >}}
-    {{< callout title="Team" text="Felix Broberg, Duosi Dai, Carolina Dexwik." >}}
+    {{< callout title="Team" text="Felix Broberg, Duosi Dai, Carolina Dexwik" >}}
 {{< /callout-group >}}

 In this role-playing language-learner, the player explores different regions where they speak different languages – and helps humans reconnect with each other.

 As help they are accompanied by a small friendly shoggoth called Shogpadre.
-(The lovecraftian monster that recently became a metaphor for LLMs.)
+(The lovecraftian monster that became a metaphor for LLMs.)
 Because sometimes the crazy ideas do make it through!

 {{< youtube xXCMSbCrndI >}}